Calvin-Phys/OX_ARPES/README.md

 Usage / Getting Started:
 - This package is being updated periodically as needed
-- It is meant to be become a back-end component of the early ARPES data process software `yulinARPES`.
+- It is meant to be become the new back-end component of the early ARPES data process software `yulinARPES`.

 ---